Ackee-Blockchain/school-of-solana/1.lesson/README.md

-# School of Solana - 1.
-Lecture
+# 1. Lecture - Introduction to Solana and Blockchain

 In order not to waste time on our first lecture, please **prepare/install some stuff** in advance. 👇